China locks down parts of Guangzhou after surge of COVID-19 cases

 State media reports have suggested that the recent outbreak is linked to a strain of the virus originating in India.

-China also reported 19 new asymptomatic patients, compared with 22 a day earlier.
+China also reported 19 new asymptomatic infections, which China does not classify as confirmed cases, on May 30, compared with 22 a day earlier.

 As of May 30, China had a total of 91,099 confirmed COVID-19 cases, while its death toll remained unchanged at 4,636.